Step 2 Locate and read the release notes for the appropriate software version.

-Place the chassis on a desktop or mount it on a rack.
+Place the chassis on a desktop, or mount it on a rack.
 The location of the chassis and the layout of the equipment rack or wiring room are extremely important for proper system operation.
-Equipment placed too close together, inadequate ventilation, and inaccessible panels can cause system malfunctions and shutdowns, and can make the chassis maintenance difficult.
+Devices placed too close together, with inadequate ventilation, and inaccessible panels can cause system malfunctions and shutdowns, and can make the chassis maintenance difficult.

 When planning the site layout and equipment locations, keep in mind the precautions described in the next section “Preventive Site Configuration” to help avoid equipment failures and reduce the possibility of environmentally caused shutdowns.
 If you are currently experiencing shutdowns or unusually high error rates with your existing equipment, these precautions may help you isolate the cause of failures and prevent future problems.